tarantool/expirationd/README.md

 process tasks only on the writeable instance, it means that expirationd *will not* start task processing on a replica.
-Here the word 'replica' means an instance with at least one configured upstream, it's an option `box.cfg.replication_source` (`box.cfg.replication` for Tarantool 1.7.6+).
+Here the word 'replica' means an instance with at least one configured upstream, it's an option `box.cfg.replication_source`.
 One can force running task on replica with option `force` in `start()` module function.
 The option force let a user control where to start task processing and where don't.

 ### Examples